bradpotts/phc-titleseo/README.md

 	helper Phctitleseo::Engine.helpers

 #### Step 3 - Provide values for Titles & Subtitles
-**Page Titles** - At the top of the page view add the hidden lines of code below.
+**Page Titles** - At the top of the page, view add the hidden lines of code below.

 	<% phc_title "Example Title" %>
 	<% phc_title_tagline "Example Tagline" %>